 There's also plenty of 'mute account' options on Twitter and Instagram if someone keeps popping up who you don't want to see, for whatever reason.
 This allows you to keep following them, so you don't burn any bridges.
 I appreciate how ridiculous this sounds but people do take things personally if you unfollow or block.
 The creative community can be a small pond, after all.

 Just leave it all behind

 Have a serious look at your accounts and followers.
 Consider this: when was the last time you gained a client or sale via social media?
 If the answer is never, what are you sticking around for?
-Could you have a 'break' for a few weeks and see if you can live without?
+Could you have a 'break' for a few weeks and see if you can live without it?
 Perhaps focus instead on improving your website's SEO or finding more traditional ways to maintain contact with clients or reach new ones?

 Amber Quinney quit social media for good this year when she realised it's "one of the biggest threats to our brain".
 Watch the marketing professional's insightful TED Talk below to see her perspective.
 And why we might be better off without it.